eudoxia0/flashcards/Cards/Logic.md

 Q: State Gödel's second incompleteness theorem.
 A: The consistency of a consistent formal system that contains arithmetic cannot be proven by arguments formalizable within the system.

+---

+Q: What kind of systems do Gödel's incompleteness theorems apply to?
+A: Consistent, recursively enumerable formal systems that contain arithmetic.